Noname-abc/BeFree-Gate/README.md

 You can upload this file to the Robotarium website.

-The included hardware videos were obtained by running the script once for each value of `RUN_EPISTEMIC`.
+The hardware videos were obtained by running the script once for each value of `RUN_EPISTEMIC`.

 ## Important configuration options

-### Show Robotarium visualization
+### Show Robotarium visualization and save video of the first experiment

 ```python
 SHOW_FIGURE = True